sophiabanda/quotes-library/README.md

 ### **Where to start:**

-Nodemon was used to spin up the server and keep the work flow more simple, but you can also spin it up with good ol' npm start.
-Here's a brief overview of the dependencies:
+Nodemon was used to spin up the server and keep the work flow more simple, but you can also spin it up with good ol" npm start.
+Here"s a brief overview of the dependencies:

 ```{
   "name": "quotes-library",